-- Detection must include a complete row or column of squares, limiting the detected regions.
+- Detection must include complete rows and columna of squares, limiting the detected regions.

 - Significant optical aberrations, blooming, or blemishes may cause the corner points to be missed, resulting in a loss of analysis area.
 (Distortion has similar issues.)

-- Region detection is slower than SFRplus and eSFR ISO, especially for large or strongly distorted images.
+- Chart detection is slower than SFRplus and eSFR ISO, especially for large or strongly distorted images.
 (This is a Matlab issue that might be fixed in the future.)

 - Some display images with visible pixel patterns can cause the detection algorithm to go into a (near) infinite loop.

 Sharpness is derived from light/dark edges in the checkerboard pattern (which should be tilted), as described in Sharpness: What is it and how is it measured?